robaElshazly/TerminalApp/README.md

 4- **To Unenroll in a Course**

 After running the App, you will then have three options to choose from: show courses available, show enrollments and exit.
 To unenrol you need to:

   1- Choose "show enrollments" option using arrow keys and enter button.

   2- A list of courses you are enrolled in will then appear and also an option to go back.

   3- Choose the course you need to unenroll from using arrow keys.

   4- A confirmation message about unenrolling will appear with yes or no options.

-5- If you choose yes, your course will be deleted from your enrollment list and  you will go back automatically to the first list which is:  show courses available, show enrollments and exit
+  5- If you choose yes, your course will be deleted from your enrollment list and  you will go back automatically to the first list which is:  show courses available, show enrollments and exit.

-6- if you choose no, you will go back to enrollment list.
+  6- If you choose no, you will go back to enrollment list.